Skip to main content

 Triage Categories

 When a workflow run fails, Nota AI automatically analyzes the failure and assigns it to one of six triage categories.
 This helps your team focus on real bugs instead of spending time manually investigating every failure.
+For failed runs, you can also use the Prompt Optimizer to automatically analyze and improve the workflow prompt.

 How It Works

-After a run completes with a failure, the triage agent examines the error context โ€” including screenshots, logs, and the test steps โ€” and classifies the failure into one of the categories below.
+After a run completes with a failure, the triage agent examines the error context — including screenshots, logs, and the test steps — and classifies the failure into one of the categories below.
 Each classification includes a confidence score so you know how reliable the assessment is.

 The Six Categories